aakashsriram1/LiveDrive/README.md

 - `ImageOffensiveFormations12.csv`: Dataset for offensive formation modeling.
 - `Cropped Image Data`: Folder containing relevant image data used in the project.

-## Teamwork
-Collaborated in a team of 5 to complete the project and present findings at the UCSB showcase.